Working Together to Address Trauma

 In addition, participating schools and organizational individuals gain access to evidence-based mental health resources to enhance their awareness of childhood trauma and related neurobiological implications, including the benefits of mindfulness practices for youth, as well as ways to strengthen, value, and increase social emotional competence, accelerate learning, and develop a sense of well-being for students, teachers, and the wider school community.
 These resources not only include articles on our website, such as our curated list of mental health resources specifically designed to provide resources that support the social-emotional health of students who have experienced trauma, but also a special community of practice where members connect across organizations, districts, and states to share knowledge and experience.
 By exchanging success stories, solutions, resources, etc., the community of practice enables C-TLC members to share each of their collective knowledge to help other members succeed and overcome their challenges.

-To apply: Submit our C-TLC School Application and review the included FAQs.
+To apply: Submit our C-TLC Member Application and review the included FAQs.

 C-TLC is funded by the Substance Abuse Mental Health Services Administration (SAMHSA) and is part of the New England Mental Health Technology Transfer Center (New England MHTTC) Network.